 STEM Junction Symposium

 SCS partners with this annual student-run symposium at Fox Chapel Area High School.
 It has a focus on computational biology.

 SUCCEED is a 5-day program for rising 10th graders that is designed to complement what students have studied in school and provide you with opportunities to expand your understanding of energy, the environment, and how those relate to climate change.
 At the end of the program, the student will be able to answer a variety of question related to these topics, such as: What is climate change?
 What is the role of engineering to solve the climate change challenge?
 Where & how is your electricity generated?
 What careers could you have in climate, energy, or the environment?
 The program includes a variety of experiments, field trips and activities organized by PhD students from Carnegie Mellon University.

-Society of Women Engineers High School Day and Middle School Day
+SWE: Society of Women Engineers High School Day

 High School Day is an annual event in which approximately 250 Pittsburgh high school girls are invited to CMU’s campus.
 It is one of our largest outreach events and collaborates with CMU professors and students from various campus organizations.
 The girls are able to participate in activities related to electrical, mechanical, civil, biomedical, material science, and chemical engineering.
 The event aims to help young girls get a better idea of what engineering entails and offers them guidance and advice for pursuing engineering.
 At the same time, it allows CMU students and faculty to share their knowledge and passion for engineering and inspire young women.
 The event has been a great success in the past and continues to grow.
 Each year, we have had more and more students participate in the event and we expect the trend to continue for next year.